-The committee encourages self nominations, nominations by supervising professors, and/or members of the Association for Business Communication.
-Students who wish to apply should submit an application to the Graduate Studies Committee chair of the Graduate Studies Committee chair and the ABC Executive Director by visiting here (link pending) where you will upload the following documents:
+Self nominations are encouraged, or nominations by supervising professors, and/or members of the Association for Business Communication.
+Students should submit an online application to the Graduate Studies Committee chair and the ABC Interim Executive Director by submitting here to upload:

 - Letter of application indicating need for research funds